- Student AffairsStudent Affairs

 - The Williams College–Mystic Seaport Program in American Maritime Studies

-- Dartmouth Dual Degree Engineering Program
+- Dartmouth Dual-Degree Engineering Program

-- The National Theatre Institute
+- The National Theater Institute

 - The Associated Kyoto Program